rafabene/rafabene.github.io/about/index.md

 In november of 2009 I joined [Red Hat](http://www.redhat.com/en) as JBoss Consultant.
 In 2012 I moved to Software Engineer working hard to promote enterprise Java solutions in an effective way.
 Since 2016 I become a Senior Product Manager, having the mission push even further the tools and practices that help developers to be more productive.

 In July of 2019 I joined [Oracle](http://www.oracle.com) as a Cloud-Native Developer Advocate in LAD (Latin America Division) to help customers to address the technical, developer, and strategic IT needs.

+In May of 2022 I joined [Microsoft Azure](https://azure.microsoft.com/) as a Cloud Solution Architect focused in [Application Modernization](https://azure.microsoft.com/en-us/solutions/application-and-database-modernization/) to help customers to accelerate time to market, deliver innovative experiences, and improve security with Azure application and data modernization.

 My current interests are: